MRadesh3/thoughtFlix/README.md

 The thoughtFlix demo can be [viewed online here](https://thoughtflix.vercel.app/)

-Here are screenshots that show the E-commerce demo application in use.
+Here are screenshots that show the thoughtFlix demo application in use.

 #### Home Page